Inhabit Hotel x Goldfinger Factory

-A unique and welcome addition to the West London community, Inhabit Hotel has appointed us as the main bespoke fabricator for the launch of their newest sustainability and wellness-inspired hotel.
+A unique and welcome addition to the West London community, Inhabit Hotel has appointed us as the main bespoke fabricator for the launch of their newest sustainability and wellness-inspired hotel in collaboration with Holland Harvey Architects.
 The launch, later this year, will showcase Goldfinger Factory’s bespoke designs in the hotel’s thoughtfully curated social spaces and beautiful library.

-Introduced by Holland Harvey Architects in 2017, we immediately hit it off with the Inhabit Hotel team due to our shared ethos of creating beautiful spaces with a conscience.
-We’re looking forward to further collaboration.
+Introduced by Holland Harvey in 2017, Inhabit’s CEO, Nadira, and Marie, our CEO, immediately hit it off, due to our shared ethos of creating beautiful spaces with a conscience and we are so looking forward to further collaboration.

 Where did the inspiration behind Inhabit hotels come from?